Track service performance using dashboards in Splunk APM 🔗

 To view host and Kubernetes metrics in your dashboards, you need to have a Splunk Distribution of OpenTelemetry Collector instance installed on your hosts and clusters.
 See Deploy the Splunk Distribution of OpenTelemetry Collector on your hosts to learn how.

-See Monitor service performance using a built-in dashboard for a use case involving built-in dashboards in Splunk APM.
+See Scenario: Deepu monitors service performance using a built-in dashboard for a scenario involving built-in dashboards in Splunk APM.

 You can customize built-in dashboards to present the information you’re most interested in, or build your own from scratch.
-To learn more, see Customize APM dashboards below.
+To learn more, see Customize APM dashboards.

 Use dashboards to troubleshoot issues in APM 🔗

-See Investigate the root cause of an error with Splunk APM service map for a sample use case of the troubleshooting view in Splunk APM.
+See Scenario: Kai investigates the root cause of an error with the Splunk APM service map for a sample scenario of the troubleshooting view in Splunk APM.

 Dashboards are powered by Monitoring MetricSets, which are based on service endpoints.
 For this reason, dashboards only display data when the selected service has at least one instrumented endpoint.